Skip to content

 Wearing All the Hats (Literally)

 The startup cliche is real.
-On any given day, I’m juggling roles a data scientist, program manager, product manager, trainer, and technical delivery manager for our new AI platform project.
-Although there is a lot of context switching, I’m enjoying the variety of learning new skills and prioritising how I can make impact.
+On any given day, I’m juggling roles a data scientist, program manager, product manager, trainer, and technical delivery manager for our new banking AI platform project.
+Although there is a lot of context switching, I’m enjoying the variety, learning new skills, and prioritising how I can make impact.

-Working with teammates from Singapore, America, Czech Republic, India, and Sri Lanka, to name a few countries, has been eye-opening.
-Reading The Culture Map provided the framework I needed to understand why some conversations felt like we were speaking entirely different languages, even when using the same words.
+Working with teammates from Singapore, America, Czech Republic, and India, to name a few countries, has been eye-opening learning experience.
+Reading The Culture Map provided the framework I needed to understand why some conversations felt like we were speaking entirely different languages, even when speaking the same language.

-Asian cultures tend toward implicit communication —context matters as much as words.
-Understanding how I’ve learned to be much more explicit—confirming understanding, spelling out next steps, asking direct questions.
+Asian cultures tend toward implicit communication — context matters as much as words.
+That different cultures follow different hierarchical structures, so you need to adapt who you speak with and how you speak to them - to get things done.
+I’ve learned to be much more explicit — confirming understanding, spelling out next steps, and asking direct questions.
 It’s eliminated so many assumptions and misaligned expectations.

-The best career investment I’ve made?
+What continues to be the best career investment I’ve made?
 Improving my writing skills.
 When everything’s ambiguous and moving fast, clear writing cuts through the noise and keeps everyone aligned.
+Clear writing means clear thinking, and if it’s not clear, you’ll soon find out.
+It’s like giving people a glimpse into your brain.

 Racing Toward Discomfort